HesselM/rpicross_notes/02-network.md

       Your public key has been saved in rpizero_rsa.pub.
       ...
     ```
-    > Optionally you can choose a different rsa-name (required if you are planning to use multie keys for different systems) and set a passphrase (increasing security).
+      > Optionally you can choose a different rsa-name (required if you are planning to use multiple keys for different systems) and set a passphrase (increasing security).
 In my setup I left the passphrase empty (just hitting enter).

-1. Set correct permisions of the key-set
+1. Set correct permissions of the key-set
     ```
     XCS~$ chmod 700 rpizero_rsa rpizero_rsa.pub
     ```

-1. Send a copy of the public key to the RPi so it can verify the connection
+1. Send a copy of the public key to the RPi so the RPi can verify the automated connection upon request.
     ```
     XCS~$ cat ~/.ssh/rpizero_rsa.pub | ssh pi@rpizw.local "mkdir -p ~/.ssh && cat >> ~/.ssh/authorized_keys"
     ```

-1. Configure ssh connection in `ssh_config`
+1. Setup ssh connection in `ssh_config` so we can login by only using a reference
     ```
     XCS~$ sudo nano /etc/ssh/ssh_config
     ```